 A Black and White World

 The world existed for millions of years in just Black, White and Shades of Grey before the realisation that colour would greatly enrich life.
 This period of time is now known as Before Colour (bc) whereas Anno Dyus (ad) refers to our present time period after colours were introduced just over 2000 years ago.
 The world-wide call for colour brought millions of different colours crawling out of the oceans.
 It was a chaotic time, with objects often changing colour every few seconds.
-Humans would regularly not recognise each other as one minute you'd be pink, the next, turqoise.
+Humans would regularly not recognise each other as one minute you'd be pink, the next, turquoise.
 It led to innumerable accusations of being ignored, many friendships were broken and much blood was spilled.
-It was mostly yellow.
-Eventually the need for order was recognised and so the caa was created and they have overseen the colouring process ever since.
+Which was mostly yellow.
+Eventually the need for order was recognised and so the caa was founded and they have overseen the colouring process ever since.

 Today, we are used to the luxury of colour, and the thought of going back to those primitive times is something we all fear.
 But for many years now, we have been living with the very real threat of returning to those colourless days.
 Rebel Colours, many of whom were not allowed into the Colour Pool, have been plotting to overthrow the caa and enforce a different kind of colour allocation system, or more likely, and more alarming, the complete eradication of colour.
-It is rumoured that Black, White and Shades of Grey would not be adverse to returning to such times and their possible involvement with these colour rogues is currently being investigated mainly by watching out for suspicious activity from zebras, penguins and badgers.
+It is rumoured that Black, White and Shades of Grey would not be adverse to returning to such times and their possible involvement with these colour rogues is currently being investigated by the caa, mainly by watching out for suspicious activity from zebras, penguins and badgers.

 The Trescelin Attack